ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - `ipcrypt-pfx`: This method preserves network prefix relationships in the encrypted output.
 Addresses from the same subnet share a common encrypted prefix, enabling network-level analytics while protecting the actual network identity.
 The encrypted prefixes themselves are cryptographically transformed and unrecognizable without the key.

-### Format Preservation for IPv4
+### Format Preservation Without Prefix Preservation

-The methods specified in this document typically result in IPv4 addresses being encrypted as IPv6 addresses.
+For methods other than `ipcrypt-pfx`, IPv4 addresses are typically encrypted as IPv6 addresses.

-IPv4 format preservation (maintaining IPv4 addresses as IPv4 rather than mapping them to IPv6) is not specified in this document and is generally discouraged due to the limited 32-bit address space, which significantly reduces encryption security.
+IPv4 format preservation without prefix preservation (maintaining IPv4 addresses as IPv4 in deterministic or non-deterministic modes) is not specified in this document and is generally discouraged due to the limited 32-bit address space, which significantly reduces encryption security.

 If IPv4 format preservation is absolutely required despite the security limitations, implementers SHOULD implement a Format-Preserving Encryption (FPE) mode such as the FF1 algorithm specified in {{NIST-SP-800-38G}} or FAST {{FAST}}.